Oil and Gas Terms Beginning with “W” — Page 2

 Jargon applied to a mud additive used to control fluid loss.
 Read more →

-A device for determining the water holdup in a producing well by measuring the capacitance or impedance of the fluid.
-The term is a misnomer because water cut is not the same as water holdup except in the unlikely case… Read more →
+A water-cut meter is a device for determining the water holdup (the volumetric water fraction in flowing multiphase fluid) in a producing well by measuring the electrical capacitance or impedance of the fluid mixture —… Read more →

 A fluid with water or brine as droplets dispersed into an external phase of oil.
 Read more →